 729 Kenneth Road, Kansas City, MO 64145.
 Phone:

-[email protected].
-Open: Check our Facebook for
+their hours should be: Check our Facebook for

 updates; Will update daily when open; Opening late April.